Design and Scheduling of an AI-based Queueing System: Model selection based on queueing cost

+In Figure~\ref{fig: model multiplicity}, we plot the distribution of the theoretical criteria for the 500 finetuned models.
+The results show substantial variation in the criterion across different overall and worst-group accuracy levels, up to $15\%-20\%$ within the $80\%-85\%$ accuracy range and the $70\%-75\%$ worst-group accuracy range.
+Interestingly, models with lower accuracy or worst-group accuracy may exhibit better queueing performance according to the theoretical criterion.
+This experiment demonstrates that model multiplicity is a genuine concern for queueing systems as well: classifiers with comparable accuracy can lead to markedly different queueing outcomes, underscoring the value of our proposed evaluation metric in guiding model selection.

-\paragraph{Numerical Experiments on CivilComments Dataset} To further understand the validity of our proposed model selection criteria, we revisit the fully general testing enviroment from Section~\ref{section: numerical experiments}.
+\paragraph{Model Selection between Fixed Candidates} To further understand the validity of our proposed criteria, we continue to use the same testing environment from Section~\ref{section: numerical experiments} to conduct model selection between fixed candidates.
 We study the performance of the \ourmethod, Oracle Gc$\mu$, and \naivemethod, using the cumulative queueing cost at $T=1$ across $5\times10^4$ independent sample paths.
 As the queueing cost of the Oracle Gc$\mu$-rule converges to $\TJ^* (t;I)$, we normalize all simulated cumulative cost over each sample path by the average cumulative cost of the Oracle Gc$\mu$-rule.
 We refer to this quantity as ``simulated'' relative regret.